 In the second place, the presence of evil in the world vindicates the Christian position on the matter; conversely, many atheists deny that objective evil even exists.

 Fifty years or so on from the sexual revolution, the practices emanating from it–casual and premarital sex, contraception, abortion–are indicative of our rebelling against a divinely ordained natural law.
 This is evidenced by the abhorrent outcomes flowing from these practices, including:

 - The positive correlation between premarital sexual partners and broken families.

-- The dysgenic effect of contraception, reflected in diminishing levels of average intelligence.
+- Contraception which is causing diminishing levels of average intelligence.

 - The reality of contemporary life growing more ennobled and undignified.
 In a free sexual marketplace, people become viscerally debased down to their animal nature in the proper sense of that term.

 Anyone in Perth unsure or doubtful of these problems attending the sexual revolution, should visit the Fremantle Magistrates Court or King Edward Memorial Hospital.
 By observing the general quality of people in these places, this point will become all the clearer.

 Even in the absence of all the aforementioned arguments accounting for God and Christianity, it would remain rational to hold the Christian faith.
 That is, by operation of Pascal’s wager, which pertains to the differing practical consequences of being wrong about believing and disbelieving.

 The believer who is wrong about Christianity loses relatively nothing at death.
 He lived a fulfilling, honourable Christian life; albeit constricted in the gratification of certain hedonistic pleasures.
 If Christianity is false, he ceases to exist: he simply dies before being forgotten along with everyone else.